cploutarchou/web-scraping-with-python/README.md

 * Usename : admin
 * password : admin

-To be able to receives application log to Graylog you need to make the followings
+To be able to receive application logs to Graylog you need to make the followings
 1. Create one GelfTCP input stream
    1. Click on System/inputs/gelf
    2. Select Gelf TCP from the dropdown
    3. Click on Launch new input
-   4. Just add a Title for the input
+   4. add a Title for the input
    5. Click save
-   6. Now you can access application log by Click on Show Received Messages
+   6. Now, you can access the application log by Click on Show Received Messages

 ## Application UI:
 * Url : http://172.21.0.25